-Senate Fails to Kill Affordable Health Care.
-Will an Independent Bloc Take Shape?
+Nearly Half of Trump Supporters Want Republicans to Work with Democrats to Improve ACA

 This is actually what senators say they want.
 More than 70 percent of the public wants bipartisan cooperation, a new Kaiser Family Foundation poll says.
 Even 46 percent of Trump supporters say “they want to see Republicans work with Democrats to improve the Affordable Care Act—statistically tied with the 47 percent who would rather see Republicans continue working on their own plan to repeal and replace it.”

 Meanwhile, the White House is blaming Democrats for the failure to get 52 Republican votes.
 (Logic be damned.)
-And President Trump’s is again saying just let Obamacare fail (with his management help).
+And President Trump is again saying just let Obamacare fail (with his management help).
 He said: “It will be a lot easier. … We’re not going to own it.
 I’m not going to own it.
 I can tell you the Republicans are not going to own it.
 We’ll let Obamacare fail, and then the Democrats are going to come to us.”

 Same story from Republican leaders across the board.
 McConnell has used “working with Democrats” as kind of a threat.
 The message is GOP loyalty is more important than governing.